-"Don't Bring Me Down" was accidently the biggest smash hit ELECTRIC LIGHT ORCHESTRA ever had.
+"Don't Bring Me Down" was accidently the biggest smash hit Electric Light Orchestra ever had.

-Jeff threw in a made-up word, "grroosss", for harmony.
+Jeff threw in a made-up word, "grrooooosss", for harmony.
 Since it was done in Germany it was first mistaken for a similar German word for 'greeting'.
 But everyone else in the world mishead it as "don't bring me down, Bruce", which Jeff cheekily sings now in concert.

-ELO -"Don't Bring Me Down" (1979)
+ELECTRIC LIGHT ORCHESTRA -"Don't Bring Me Down" (1979)

 THE DAZZ BAND was inspired to their name by the song "Dazz" ('disco jazz') by Brick.
-For this great hit they also adopted Devo's robotic funk and just may have borrowed the signature "oo-ee-hoo" from Jeff:
+For this great hit they also adopted Devo's robotic Funk and just may have borrowed the signature "oo-ee-hoo" from Jeff: